-The types of the fossils and the ways of the formation
+Types of fossils and ways of formation

-The fossils are classified according to the way of the formation into several types which are the fossil of the complete body, The cast, the mold, and the petrified fossils.
+The fossils are classified according to the way of formation into several types which are the fossil of the complete body, The cast, the mold, and the petrified fossils.

-The fossil of the complete body
+The fossil of complete body

-The amber is the solidified resinous matter which was secreted by the pine trees in the old geologic ages, The mammoth was extinct by the snow avalanche occurred in Siberia 25000 years ago, The mammoth fossil and the amber fossils are examples of the complete body fossil.
+The amber is the solidified resinous matter which was secreted by the pine trees in the old geologic ages, The mammoth was extinct by the snow avalanche that occurred in Siberia 25000 years ago, The mammoth fossil and the amber fossils are examples of the complete body fossil.

 The cast types